You are not going to want to miss this. We're about to show you how to make peanut butter in 5 minutes!

 Taste: used to bring out flavor, salt actually helps to enhance sweetness and lessen bitterness.
 How cool is that?
 It literally makes everything taste better.
 But, you can also leave this ingredient out if you need to watch your sodium levels.

-If you don't have roasted peanuts, toast them up in your oven on a baking sheet.
+Step 1: if you don't have roasted peanuts, toast them up in your oven on a baking sheet.
 Wait until they're turning golden brown and shiny (they'll also smell intoxicating).

-By using roasted peanuts, you'll end up with a deeper, richer flavor, but it's up to you!
+Note: by using roasted peanuts, you'll end up with a deeper, richer flavor, but it's up to you!
 We like it both ways.

-Once the peanuts are roasted, add them with a pinch of salt to a high-speed blender or food processor.
+Step 2: once the peanuts are roasted, add them with a pinch of salt to a high-speed blender or food processor.
 Pulse to grind the nuts together into a gritty-looking mixture (see above photo).

-Then stop and scrape down the sides, and turn your blender on low-medium again.
+Step 3: stop and scrape down the sides, and turn your blender on low-medium again.
 Continue this blending and scraping process until you have peanut butter!

-Last but not least, add in any other optional flavors you want and blend to combine.
+Step 4: last but not least, add in any other optional flavors you want and blend to combine.
 Transfer your homemade peanut butter to a jar or a container for storage!

 Room temperature: keep this peanut butter in an airtight container at room temperature for up to 1-2 weeks.
 That is, if it lasts for that long.
 You don't want to keep it out past that since the peanut oils will turn rancid.